StroepWafel/StroepWafel/README.md

 # StroepWafel

-- Currently working on a bot for allowing viewers to queue music in YouTube livestreams
+- Currently working on LYTE
 - Learning in Highschool
 - I'm happy to talk about any of my Projects!
 - An avid blender enthusiast